Skip to main content

 Undang-Undang Pelindungan Data Pribadi

-Indonesia's personal data protection law requires financial institutions to appoint data protection officers, implement privacy-by-design, obtain explicit consent for data processing, and report breaches within 72 hours.
+Indonesia's personal data protection law sets clear duties.
+Financial institutions must appoint data protection officers and build in privacy by design.
+They must get explicit consent to process data and report breaches within 72 hours.
 Penalties reach up to 2% of annual revenue.

 Case Study